Gold and Silver Price Manipulation: A Dangerous Game

 Artificially Depressed Gold and Silver Prices: A Gift to Those Who Understand What’s Happening

-As Western gold vaults empty, as unwanted dollars decay through excessive printing, and as international tensions rise, both China's and Russia's interests rest ultimately with much higher prices for physical gold and silver bullion– learn how to buy gold and silver rounds and bars.
+As Western gold vaults empty, as unwanted dollars decay through excessive printing, and as international tensions rise, both China's and Russia's interests rest ultimately with much higher prices for physical gold and silver bullion– learn how to buy gold and fractional silver rounds and bars.

 Prices at three year lows will not – cannot – last.
 Artificially low prices distort market signals and reduce investment in developing new sources of supply.
 Mining is a capital intensive business with very long lead times.
 As mining output declines, it could still take years for mining companies to ramp up – with metals prices skyrocketing in the meantime.

 The double-edged sword of gold and silver price manipulation offers a gift to buyers who understand today's prices are unsustainable.
 Real gold bars/coins and silver have protected wealth for centuries during chaotic times, always thankfully appreciated by those who own them, and desperately coveted by those who are late to see their value.